 '''

 % scons -Q COLORS=magenta foo.o

 scons: Error converting option: COLORS

 Invalid value(s) for option: magenta

-File "SConstruct", line 5, in ?
+File "/home/my/project/SConstruct", line 5, in <module>

 '''

+9.9.4.
 Path Names: the PathOption Build Option

 SCons supports a PathOption function to make it easy to create a build option to control an expected path name.
-If, for example, you need to define a variable in the preprocessor that control the location of a configuration file:
+If, for example, you need to define a variable in the preprocessor that controls the location of a configuration file: